chris838/banana-collector/Report.md

 ## Results

-A plot of rewards per episode is included to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +13.
-The submission reports the number of episodes needed to solve the environment.

 Solving the environment requires reaching an average score of 13 over 100 episodes.
 Our agent reached this target after 525 episodes.
 A plot of the rewards per episode is included below.

 ![Reward Graph of DQN](https://github.com/chris838/banana-collector/blob/master/results/dqn_64_64.png)